Laplaxe/MonteCarloGA_CW/README.md

-# Critical Role of local Monte Carlo steps in machine-learning-driven Sequential Tempering
+# On the performance of machine-learning assisted Monte Carlo in sampling from simple statistical physics models

-This is the companion directory for the paper "Critical Role of local Monte Carlo steps in machine-learning-driven Sequential Tempering".
+This is the companion directory for the paper "On the performance of machine-learning assisted Monte Carlo in sampling from simple statistical physics models ".
 It includes the notebook used to create the different figures.
 The directory is organized as follows: